The Wrong Way to Use Healing Magic: Characters

 An ordinary high school student who is accidentally transported to another world.
-He has black hair (which can appear dark-violet in certain lights) and violet-colored eyes, and proves to have an affinity for healing magic, one of the rarest affinities; as such, Rose recruits him into the Kingdom's Rescue Team.
-Though shy at first, over time he becomes more selfless and stronger both physically and mentally, becoming a worthy member of the Rescue Team determined to save others.
-On Earth, like other boys at school, he had a crush on Inukami, and now considers her a close friend; like her, he sees life in this world as a chance to live a fulfilling and purposeful life.
-He is initially afraid of Rose, but over time comes to respect and admire her.
+He has black hair, which can appear dark-violet in certain lights, and violet-colored eyes, and proves to have an affinity for healing magic, one of the rarest affinities.
+As such, Rose recruits him, into the Kingdom's Rescue Team.
+He is initially shy, but over time, he becomes more selfless, and stronger both physically and mentally, becoming a worthy member of the Rescue Team determined to save others.
+On Earth, like other boys at school, he had a crush on Inukami and now considers her a close friend; like her, he sees life in this world as a chance to live a fulfilling and purposeful life.
+He is initially afraid of Rose, but he comes to respect and admire her.
 During his travels on King Lloyd's ambassadorial mission, he develops new ways of using healing magic "the wrong way" and makes new friends and allies among both humans, demi-humans and non-humans.